skutnii/easyasync/doc/Promise.md

 ## 1 Terminology

 + 1.1 “promise” is an instance of `Promise<T>` generic class defined in lib/Promise.swift.
-+ 1.2 “value” is any legal Swift value (including nil, a thenable, or a promise).
++ 1.2 “value” is any legal Swift value (including nil, or a promise).
 + 1.3 “error” is any Swift `Error` instance, including custom errors.
 + 1.4 “reason” is a value that indicates why a promise was rejected.